Jake-loranger/AirportWeather/README.md

 - TabBar hides the bottom of the TableView on ForecastVC

 ## Future Improvements
+- Create a ViewModel for the AWConditionsVC to format the data, and deal with the optional values differently
+  - Improves legibility, testability, and scalability
 - Combine Search and Recents views
 - Create skeleton cells for loading state
 - Display full airport name in title